-The Group does not expect any significant changes in its principal geographical areas of sales distribution and product group contributions in FY2019.
-However, factors other than stringent environmental regulations that will play a hand in determining our performance in FY2019 include fluctuations in USD, fluctuations in prices of plastic resins, our core raw material and increase in labour costs.
-Uncertainties of ongoing trade war tensions between United State of America and Republic of China is also another major risk factor that could affect the business and performance of the Group.
+Other than additional focus on the healthcare and medical packaging products, the Group does not expect any significant changes in its principal geographical areas of sales distribution and product group contributions in FY2020.
+Nonetheless, the Group has further identified a few factors, other than hygienic issue and stringent environmental regulations, that will have influence on the Group's performance, such as fluctuations in USD, fluctuations in prices of plastic resins, our core raw material and increase in labour costs.
+The on-going trade war tensions between United State of America and People's Republic of China is the another identified major risk factor that could affect the Group's business performance.